chalk-ai/chalk-java/README.md

 implementation 'chalk:chalk-java:VERSION'
 implementation 'org.apache.arrow:arrow-vector:13.0.0'
 ```
-Chalk-java specifies the `arrow-vector` library as a `compileOnly` dependency, allowing you to have control over which Arrow version to use (>10.0.1)
+`chalk-java` specifies the `arrow-vector` library as a `compileOnly` dependency, allowing you to have control over which Arrow version to use (>10.0.1)

 ### Connect to Chalk